 Изберете регион от картата, за да видите детайли.

-GDP per capita in Ruse district has increased to 15,100 BGN, which was the ninth highest in the country in 2021.
-Salaries and pensions have also been rising.
-The average annual gross salary of people employed in a labor and service contract has reached 15,400 BGN, and the average monthly pension – 505 BGN.
-The Gini coefficient, which measures income inequality, was below the national average in 2022.
-Poverty is declining and the share of the population living below the national poverty line stands at 18.5%, compared to 22.9% nationally.
+GDP per capita in Ruse district has increased to 18,700 BGN and in 2022 it remained the ninth highest in the country.
+Salaries and pensions have also been rising, though their rate of increase is lower than the country’s average.
+The average annual gross salary of people employed under labor contract reached 17,200 BGN in 2023, and the average monthly pension – 736 BGN.
+The Gini coefficient, which measures income inequality, was again below the national average in 2023.
+Poverty has increased slightly, but the share of the population living below the national poverty line remains relatively low – 20%, compared to 20.6% nationally.

 Gross domestic product (GDP) per capita (2022) |